athenahacks/.github/profile/README.md

 # Welcome! ✨
 This it the AthenaHacks Github.
-Here you will find the open-source for our workshops and websites!
+Here you will find the open-source code for our workshops and previous websites!
 To view our current website, visit https://athenahacks.com/

 ## Previous Sites
 | Year | URL |